kenesu-h/chat-plays-ftl/README.md

 # crowdplay-bot
-This is a command line bot that allows chat messages from platforms such as Discord and Twitch to control games, like FTL: Faster Than Light and any Nintendo DS games (including Pokemon).
+This is a bot that allows chat messages from platforms such as Discord and Twitch to control games to a limited degree, like FTL: Faster Than Light and any Nintendo DS games (including Pokemon).

 # Usage